raul23/pyebooktools/README.rst

 Description
 """""""""""
-Convert the supplied file to a text file.
+Converts the supplied file to a text file.
 It can optionally also use OCR for ``.pdf``, ``.djvu`` and image files.

 Options